julianthome/biofuzz-tk/README.md

 |  regexp |  to match regular expressions that are defined via the label-attribute.  |

-The *BioFuzzManager* is the main class that manages every operation that can be executed on a parse-tree including the parse-tree generation itself.
+The *BioFuzzManager* is the main class that manages every operation that can be executed on a parse-tree, including the parse-tree generation itself.
 For the purpose of reading the configuration, you have to create a Manager object by passing the path to the configuration file as first parameter.
 Moreover, you have to implement a tokenizer and pass it to the manager.
 Before the actual parsing takes place, the string has to be split into tokens (lexing).
 For this purpose, the *BioFuzzTokenizer* interface-method *tokenize* from the interface *BioFuzzTokenizer* has to be implemented.
 It returns an array of tokens.
 A sample tokenizer implementation might look as follows:

 ``` java
 BioFuzzTokenizer tokenizer = new BioFuzzTokenizer() {